JOIN EDEN

 Becoming a Delegate

 Institutions, rather than individuals, are EDEN members.
-Instead institutional representatives serve as delegates with one representative serving as the point of contact.
+Institutional representatives serve as delegates, with one representative serving as the point of contact.

 If your Extension Service is an EDEN member, you can become a delegate by contacting your EDEN Point of Contact (POC) and asking to join.
-Each state has a page that shows the state’s Extension and Land-Grant disaster resources and its delegates.
+Each state has a page showing the state’s Extension and Land-Grant disaster resources and its delegates.
 Participants may represent any area of specialization.
-Some members may include campus faculty that do not have an official Extension appointment, but are interested in contributing to the network.
+Some members may include campus faculty that do not have an official Extension appointment but are interested in contributing to the network.

 The POC is designated by the Extension Director or Administrator and shown on the state page under a special heading.
-Once you’ve contacted your POC, he/she will send a message to the EDEN Project Coordinator requesting that you be added to the delegate list for your institution.
-You then will be added to the website and subscribed to the listserv, after you complete a delegate profile, available here http://bit.ly/EDEN-Delegate-Profile-Form.
-Your institution’s EDEN POC will explain the database password and cataloging system.
+Once you’ve contacted your POC, they will request that you be added to the delegate list for your institution.
+After you complete a delegate profile, you will then be added to the directory and subscribed to the listserv.

 Becoming a Member Institution

-Institutions are the EDEN members, when the Extension Director/Administrator submits an EDEN Cooperative Agreement and designates a point of contact.
-Membership agreements may be submitted to the EDEN Project Coordinator.
+Institutions become EDEN members when the Extension Director/Administrator submits an EDEN Cooperative Agreement to one of the EDEN officers and designates a point of contact.

 Document for Directors and Administrators

-This two-page document gives a brief explanation of EDEN, which the director or administrator may wish to review when considering whether to sign the cooperative agreement making the decision to join EDEN.
+This two-page document gives a brief explanation of EDEN.
+The director or administrator may wish to review this document when considering whether to sign the cooperative agreement to join EDEN.

 Document for Directors and Administrators